Vinson & Elkins Expands Middle East Disputes Presence

 V&E’s disputes clients in the region include Oman Oil, Chinese oil company, SINOPEC, Saudi Aramco and the Ministry of Oil in Iraq.
 The firm’s current work additionally includes representing a European contractor in the transport sector in a US$750 million dispute in the Middle East and a pan-Asian investment firm in an ICC dispute related to an engineering procurement and contracting agreement valued at approximately US$2 billion.

 With his move to the UAE, Ghaffari becomes the firm’s first permanent disputes partner based in the Middle East.
-Other firm partners, including Loftis and Mark Beeley, who is a seasoned DIFC Court advocate, also maintain strong practices in the region.
+Loftis also maintains a strong practice in the region.

 In addition to managing the firm’s busy Middle East disputes practice, Ghaffari will continue to advise Italian energy services company Saipem in its €750 million (approximately US$1 billion) ICC claim against an entity of Russian energy group Gazprom.
 He is also part of the V&E team that has been retained by the Panama Canal Authority to handle a series of ICC claims arising out of disputes valued at approximately US$5 billion with Grupo Unidos por el Canal, an engineering consortium hired to design and build the third set of locks for the Panama Canal expansion project.
 The team is led by Nick Henchie in London and Loftis in Houston.